rickellis/Arch-Linux-Install-Guide/README.md

 ---

-### Plan your disc partitioning strategy
+### Before you begin, plan your disc partitioning strategy
-Before you begin make sure you know how you intend on partitioning your drive.
 I typically run Linux on a dual-boot system with Windows.
 Generally I'll install Windows first, then reduce the size of the partition, freeing up enough unallocated space for Linux.
-If I'm running a single boot system on either a new drive or a repurposed drive then I can simply kill all existing partitions before partitioning the drive as described below.
+If I'm running a single boot system on either a new drive or a repurposed drive then I can remove all existing partitions (described below) before partitioning the drive.

 ---